nguyetlt1012/gcp_postgres_etl/Readme.md

 ## Overview

-This project provides a solution to extract insurance claim data from Google Cloud Storage (GCS), load it into PostgreSQL, and perform data analysis tasks, including calculating summary statistics.
-The solution is designed with considerations for error handling, performance optimization, and security.
+This project provides a solution to extract insurance claim data from Google Cloud Storage (GCS), load it into PostgreSQL, and perform data analysis tasks, including calculating summary statistics

 ### Setup and Usage